jgwaugh/freqseq/notes.md

 # Frequentist Sequential Testing

 These notes give a derivation of an approach for one sided frequentist sequential testing where treatment assignment is biased.
 Again, credit for the proof in the unbiased case goes to [Evan Miller](https://www.evanmiller.org/sequential-ab-testing.html#notes).
-My work here dives into a bit more detail in the math (I neeed to work through it to trust it) and covers the biased case.
+My work here dives into a bit more detail in the math (I needed to work through it to trust it) and covers the biased case.

 Excuse the royal we.
 Old habits die hard.